 There isn’t a simple answer here folks.
 Unfortunately, there are a lot of variables that can affect your dehumidifiers.
 First, let’s take a look at the appliance itself.

 What pint capacity does it have?
 For those of you that do not know, the pint capacity on a dehumidifier is a measurement of how much water the appliance can remove in a twenty-four hour period.
 The higher the pint capacity the more effective it will be.
 You can purchase dehumidifiers with pint sizes ranging from twenty all the way to seventy-five.
 It is typically recommended to purchase the dehumidifier with the highest pint capacity.
 This helps you cover your bases and gets you the higher performing appliance for your home.
+Read our sizing guide first if you want to know more about this.

 Ok, so now that we’ve discussed the physical product let’s look at the environmental impacts to dehumidifier effectiveness.
 This may be a given, but the hotter it is outside the harder your dehumidifier will have to work.
 You have to remember that a dehumidifier is essentially a little air conditioner.
 While it doesn’t provide cold air into your home it does extract the humidity just like an air conditioner does.
 Have you ever noticed that your air conditioners have a drainage pipe in your basement?
 That water that is draining is the removed humidity.
 Just like with your air conditioner, the hotter it is outside the harder your dehumidifier will have to work.